Operation Rheinübung: Background

 OKM did not take into account the Royal Navy's determination to destroy the German surface fleet.
-To make sure that Bismarck was sunk, the Royal Navy would ruthlessly strip other theatres of action.
+To ensure that Bismarck was sunk, the Royal Navy would ruthlessly strip other theatres of vessels.
 This would include denuding valuable convoys of their escorts.
 The British would ultimately deploy six battleships, three battlecruisers, two aircraft carriers, 16 cruisers, 33 destroyers and eight submarines, along with patrol aircraft.
 It would become the largest naval force assigned to a single operation up to that point in the war.

 Rheinübung

 Bismarck sails

-The heavy cruiser Prinz Eugen sailed at about 21:00 on 18 May 1941 from Gotenhafen (now Gdynia, Poland), followed at 2:00 a.m., 19 May, by Bismarck.
+The heavy cruiser Prinz Eugen sailed at about 21:00 on 18 May 1941 from Gotenhafen (Gdynia, Poland), followed at 2:00 a.m., 19 May, by Bismarck.
 Both ships proceeded under escort, separately and rendezvoused off Cape Arkona on Rügen Island in the western Baltic, where the destroyers Z23 and Z16 Friedrich Eckoldt joined them.
 They then proceeded through the Danish Islands into the Kattegat.
 Entering the Kattegat on 20 May Bismarck and Prinz Eugen sailed north toward the Skagerrak, the strait between Jutland and Southern Norway, where they were sighted by the Swedish aircraft-carrying cruiser Gotland on around 1:00 p.m.
 Gotland forwarded the sighting in a routine report.
 Earlier, around noon, a flight of Swedish aircraft also detected the German vessels and likewise reported their sighting.

 On 21 May the Admiralty was alerted by sources in the Swedish government that two large German warships had been seen in the Kattegat.
-The ships entered the North Sea and took a brief refuge in a Grimstadfjord near Bergen, Norway on 21 May where Prinz Eugen was topped off with fuel, making a break for the Atlantic shipping lanes on 22 May.
+The ships entered the North Sea and took a brief refuge in Grimstadfjord near Bergen, Norway on 21 May where Prinz Eugen was topped off with fuel, making a break for the Atlantic shipping lanes on 22 May.
 By this time, Hood and Prince of Wales, with escorting destroyers, were en route to the Denmark Strait, where two cruisers, Norfolk and Suffolk were already patrolling.
 The cruisers Manchester and Birmingham had been sent to guard the waters south-east of Iceland.

 Once the departure of the German ships was discovered, Admiral Sir John Tovey, the Commander-in-Chief of the British Home Fleet, sailed with King George V, Victorious and their escorts to support those already at sea.
 Repulse joined soon afterwards.

 On the evening of 23 May, Suffolk sighted Bismarck and Prinz Eugen in the Denmark Strait, close to the Greenland coast.
-Suffolk immediately sought cover in a fog bank and The Admiralty was alerted.
+Suffolk immediately sought cover in a fog bank and alerted The Admiralty.
 Bismarck opened fire on Norfolk at a range of six miles but Norfolk escaped into fog.
 Norfolk and Suffolk, outgunned, shadowed the German ships using radar.
 No hits were scored but the concussion of the main guns firing at Norfolk had knocked out Bismarcks radar causing Lütjens to re-position Prinz Eugen ahead of Bismarck.
 After the German ships were sighted, British naval groups were redirected to either intercept Lütjens' force or to cover a troop convoy.